srm985/portfolio-website/README.md

 #### Pages

-Finally, we leverage `pages` to define out website architecture.
+Finally, we leverage `pages` to define our website architecture.
 Pages identify our routing structure and contain page-specific data, but should not contain any logic or styling.
 Their use is to simply mate page data with the styling of a given template.

 ## Storybook